The Evolved History

 Even an apparently simple, crude function like intercellular signaling is essential in allowing eukaryotic organisms to coordinate actions.

-While the sponges were taking evolutionary big steps with its cell-to-cell communication, the phylum Cnidaria had gone a step further and formed the first dedicated nerve cells.
+While the sponges were taking big evolutionary steps with its cell-to-cell communication, the phylum Cnidaria had gone a step further and formed the first dedicated nerve cells.
 While the "nerve net" of the Cnidaria's jellyfish and corals was not any more a 'system' than the signalling in Porifera, it was still an incredible stepping stone towards building the intricate nervous system us humans have.

 Nerve Net